 While generally, most patients are started on the lowest dose, depending on the severity of your mental state or seizures (or your height and weight) you may be prescribed a higher dosage.

 For most patients, Klonopin addiction does not occur and the medication is helpful.

 However, it’s not always effective and can come with some pretty serious side effects.
 These include a loss of appetite, increased anxiety, an increase in suicidal thoughts, a lowered sex drive, dizziness, and more.

 Unfortunately, overdosing or not taking Klonopin correctly leads to over 76,000 hospital visits in a single year.

-While sometimes, this visits really are accidental, other times, they are a consequence of Klonopin addiction.
+While sometimes, these visits really are accidental, other times, they are a consequence of Klonopin addiction.

 Understanding Klonopin Addiction

 So, when does taking Klonopin transform from a supplement to talk therapy into full-blown Klonopin addiction and abuse?
 And why exactly does it happen?

 As a benzodiazepine, Klonopin causes intense feelings of relaxation — sometimes, to the point of lethargy.
 This means that it’s possible to become addicted both physically and psychologically.